-A senior is a seminary student who has 32 or less semester hours remaining toward his or her degree.
-A junior is a seminary student who has earned fewer than 32 semester hours toward his or her degree.
-A middler is an M.Div. student whose achievement level falls in between the other two classifications.
+A senior is a seminary student who has 33 or less semester hours remaining toward his or her degree.
+A junior is a seminary student who has earned fewer than 31 semester hours toward his or her degree.
+A middler is an M.Div. student whose achievement level falls between the other two classifications (see suggested sequence of courses).